tidepool-org/uploader/README.md

 ## Known bugs
 * You have to have your serial device plugged in before you run it.
 That will get fixed soonish.

-## Data-handling issues for Insulet
-* It doesn't deal with time changes on the device, so if it was set back in time, data may overlap and conflicting readings (at the same device time) will be skipped.
-* It doesn't do temp basals
-* It doesn't handle suspend and resume
-* Durations of scheduled basals are not sent up; the backend calculates them when it can, but it may not always work.
-* Bad readings are handled by being ignored rather than reported.

 ## How to use it

 ### Dexcom